ux/ui essentials

 Limping through feature launches and product updates without proper UX is analogous to building new stories on top of a building with a poor foundation.
 Resisting revamp will sooner or later bottleneck growth, so make sure you bite that bullet before it’s too costly.

-5. Client Resistance
+5. Client resistance

 Do you remember a recent Facebook design update?
 If so, you likely also remember the outrage it caused among the users.
 Here’s the moral of the story here: regardless of whether a new design is more usable or not, you’ll likely meet resistance.
 A lot of users simply don’t like changes.
 Period.